Skip to content

 Eye-safe wavelengths

-Nonetheless, an “eye-safe” laser system that operates at wavelengths beyond 1.4 microns allows greatly decreasing risks from scattered light.
+An “eye-safe” laser system that operates at wavelengths beyond 1.4 microns greatly decreases risks from scattered light.

 Role of nanotechnology in overcoming challenges